THANK YOU FOR CELEBRating the 7th annual stage Awards with us!

 Best Choreography

-Lisa Conlin accepts the award for Best Choreography for the Good Night Theatre Collective’s A Christmas Story: The Musical.
+Rebekah Merriman receives the award for Best Choreography for her work on the Good Night Theatre Collective’s production of Chicago.

 Special Distinction